radfordm-osu/radfordm-osu.github.io/oculus/converting/readme.md

 Oculus Documentation - Converting Code to Oculus-compatible systems
 ========

-Overall, converting project based on the SteamVR and ValveVR interaction system is not an easy one.
+Overall, converting a project based on the SteamVR and ValveVR interaction system is not an easy one.
 In many cases, you will need to develop components from the ground-up, especially if you do not want to pay for assets or other interaction systems.